-The cat and the pig started off to another part of the garden, looking for more shadows.
+The cat and the pig started off to another part of the garden.
 As they left, Kari heard Gatomon grumble: "they should've just done this to Myotismon; he would have gone insane."
 She gave another sad sigh.
 Everything was going wrong on this trip; now she was getting her partner angry, too.

 TK nervously adjusted his hat, unsure of what to say.
 He didn't like to keep things from the others either, but Kari looked so fragile…

 "Hey!"
 Patamon's voice came.
 "Kari, we found another one!"